-The Tucker family serves as a prime example of the varying opinions on slavery held by the faculty at the College of William & Mary.
+The Tucker family serves as a prime example of the varying opinions on slavery held by the faculty at William & Mary.
 Tucker Hall is named for St. George Tucker, who studied law at William & Mary under George Wythe (who also taught Thomas Jefferson).
 St. George Tucker would eventually teach law at William & Mary and in 1796, Tucker wrote and published A Dissertation on Slavery: With A Proposal for the Gradual Abolition of It in the State of Virginia.
 Later, his son, Nathaniel Beverly Tucker would also attend and teach law at William & Mary.
 Unlike his father, Beverly Tucker believe vehemently that slavery was beneficial to all involved.
 Tucker family certainly weren't the only William & Mary faculty that had strong opinions about slavery.
 President Thomas Roderick Drew, who became president in 1836, was a vocal advocate for slavery, calling it an absolute and necessary good.
 John Millington, who served as a Professor of Chemistry and Natural Philosophy from 1836-1848, was known to entertain his guests by tricking black people into receiving electric shock.